basho/basho_docs/source/languages/en/riak/tutorials/installation/Installing-on-Mac-OS-X.md

 ```

 {{/1.3.1}}
-After the release is untared you will be able to cd into the riak directory and execute bin/riak start to start the Riak node.
+After the release is untarred you will be able to cd into the riak directory and execute bin/riak start to start the Riak node.

 ## Homebrew